 Barred Tooth-striped larva also host to the Parasitoid Wasp Earinus transversus.
 In a 2005 survey, 16/30 larvae were parasitised by E. transversus.
 No other location for this wasp is known in the world!

-Annual larval surveys by Gerry Haggett regularly monitor the colonies in Norfolk.
-Unfortunately Butterfly Conservation funding ceased in 2011.
+Annual larval surveys by Butterfly Conservation, regularly monitor the colonies in Norfolk.

 Recorded in 6 (8%) of 74 10k Squares.
 First Recorded in 1980.
 Last Recorded in 2019.
 Additional Stats